 At the present time, the World Bank has 188 sovereign shareholders.
-The largest shareholders include the United States (16.05% of total subscribed capital), Japan (8.94%), China (5.76%), Germany (4.73%), and France and the United Kingdom (with 4.22% each).
-Of the World Bank's total subscribed capital of US$223.2 billion, US$209.8 billion is callable capital.
+The largest shareholders include the United States (15.87% of total subscribed capital), Japan (8.57%), China (5.52%), Germany (4.79%), and France and the United Kingdom (with 4.26% each).
+Of the World Bank's total subscribed capital of US$233 billion, US$219 billion is callable capital.
 This latter capital can only be called from our shareholders for the purpose of satisfying claims by World Bank debt holders or meeting certain guarantee obligations.
 Over the course of its 60-year history, the World Bank has never made a capital call.

 The World Bank has been rated AAA, the highest possible rating available, for more than 50 years by the major credit rating agencies.
 This quality assessment is confirmed by the capital markets which have been welcoming World Bank debt instruments since the issuance of the first World Bank bond in 1947.

 There are six main reasons for the high degree of quality of World Bank debt instruments.
 First, World Bank debt is backed by the Bank's 188 sovereign shareholders.
-Second, the World Bank follows highly prudent financial policies that restrict its lending to a maximum of one dollar in loans per one dollar of total subscribed capital and reserves - the current ratio is 57%.
-Third, the World Bank has achieved an annual operating income of above US$1 billion for over 15 years.
+Second, the World Bank follows highly prudent financial policies that restrict its lending to a maximum of one dollar in loans per one dollar of total subscribed capital and reserves - the current ratio is 59%.
+Third, the World Bank has earned positive allocable income in every year since 1964.
 Fourth, the World Bank maintains a highly liquid asset base in order to be flexible in the timing of its new debt issuance.
 Fifth, the World Bank´s prudent lending policies, loan concentration limits ensure the high quality of the World Bank's loan portfolio.
 And finally, the World Bank only lends to sovereigns and sovereign-guaranteed projects and is recognized by the major rating agencies to enjoy a preferred creditor status with its borrower shareholders.